 In a very different vein, Colonial Memory in the Thyssen-Bornemisza Collections mines the museum’s collection to take on aspects of the colonial system including racial domination, marronage, and the civil rights struggle.
 The exhibition runs until October 20th, and includes work by Pablo Picasso, Otto Müller, Romare Bearden, and many more.
 And finally, on view from November 12 to February 9th, 2025, Gabriele Münter: The Great Expressionist Woman Painter, explores the legacy of this founding member of the Blue Rider (Der Blaue Reiter) Expressionist artist group based in and around Munich.
 The show includes over 100 paintings, drawings, prints, and photographs, demonstrating Münter’s place as one of German Expressionism’s most important artists.

 Also in Madrid this autumn is Rubens’ Workshop, on view at the Museo del Prado from October 15 to February 16th, 2025.
-The show stages a recreation of the artist’s workshop, using both original and recreated objects, alongside a show of 20 of his paintings and several drawings and engraving, to explore how this prolific 17th century painter collaborated with his assistants.
+The show stages a recreation of the artist’s workshop, using both original and recreated objects.
+Alongside a show of 20 of his paintings, several drawings and engravings, explore how this prolific 17th century painter collaborated with his assistants.
 Likewise in fall, head to the Guggenheim Bilbao for a great painter of a different era: Hilma af Klint is a survey of the radical Swedish artist’s incredible body of work that was virtually unseen until 1986.
 The show runs from October 18 to February 2, 2025.

 Italy